The Importance of ‘Being There’ for Yourself

 When my second eldest daughter was a few months old, she developed colic.
 She would wake every night, crying for several hours, utterly inconsolable.
 Nothing I did helped her, not breastfeeding, holding her, rocking her, or my attempts to soothe her.
 Sometimes her cries pierced me so deeply I felt like giving up and leaving her alone.
 I felt so powerless.

-It took the crumbling of a 13 year relationship to make me see how much of my energy goes into holding space for others; my four children, ex-partner, and those I work with in my teaching and healing practice.
-While I can hold space well for others, am sensitive and empathic, I recently realised again that there was a ceiling to this ability.
+It took the crumbling of a 13-year relationship to make me see how much of my energy goes into holding space for others; my four children, ex-partner, and those I work within my teaching and healing practice.
+While I can hold space well for others, am sensitive and empathic, I recently realized again that there was a ceiling to this ability.
 In order to expand my capacity to be there for others, I needed to truly learn how to be there for myself.
 I was so focussed outwards, that I was neglecting the very thing that makes me solid and potent as a healing force for others: My own wellbeing.

-I have a daily requirement to centre, ground and remain in my own core, otherwise I’m knocked off into other people’s solar systems and wander around in a lost galaxy for a while before finding my way home.
+I have a daily requirement to center, ground, and remain in my own core, otherwise, I’m knocked off into other people’s solar systems and wander around in a lost galaxy for a while before finding my way home.
 We all need to hold space for ourselves if we are going to be able to live life in a healthy and balanced way.

 WHAT EXACTLY DOES IT MEAN TO “HOLD SPACE” FOR YOURSELF?

 Holding space is like a great pilgrimage home to your own soul.
-A key to holding space for yourself is to see yourself with all your faults and without judgement and criticism.
+A key to holding space for yourself is to see yourself with all your faults and without judgment and criticism.
 To see yourself with kindness and love, just as you would a friend.
-It’s making friends with your fear, inviting Cousin Self-Doubt, Mrs Perfectionist, Brother Criticism, and Sister Putdown, in for a cup of tea around the fireplace.
+It’s making friends with your fear, inviting Cousin Self-Doubt, Mrs. Perfectionist, Brother Criticism, and Sister Put down, in for a cup of tea around the fireplace.

 “Self-acceptance is my refusal to be in an adversarial relationship to myself.”
 Nathaniel Brand